 8. Use your pencil eraser for something useful

-If you own any Apple tech, you probably have quite a few dirty white charging cables lying around.
+If you own any Apple tech, you probably have quite a few dirty white charging cables.
 Those things attract scuffs and marks in no time.

 Make them look brand new with a pencil eraser.
 It takes a little time and patience, but start erasing and the mess will be gone in no time.